Sunhak17/play2day/README.md

-# Cambodia Premier League Hand Soccer
+# Play2Day: Cambodia Premier League Soccer

-Welcome to our Year 3 student project: a fast-paced, fun, and competitive hand soccer game inspired by the excitement of the Cambodia Premier League!
-Choose your favorite Cambodian club and lead them to victory in thrilling matches that blend classic hand soccer action with modern game design.
+## About the Project
+Play2Day is a modern digital soccer game inspired by the Cambodia Premier League, developed by a team of Year 3 university students in 2025.
+This Unity-based project lets you experience the excitement of Cambodia’s top football clubs in a fast-paced, competitive, and fun environment.
+Select your favorite club from the Cambodia Premier League and lead them to victory!

 ---

-## 🎮 Game Overview
-Hand Soccer: Cambodia Premier League Edition is a Unity-powered arcade sports game where you control a team from the real Cambodian league.
-The game captures the spirit of tabletop hand soccer, reimagined for digital play, with vibrant visuals and authentic club choices.

-## ✨ Key Features
+## Features
-- **Authentic Club Selection:** Play as real clubs from the Cambodia Premier League, each with their own logo and style.
+- **Official Club Selection:** Choose from real Cambodia Premier League clubs, each with authentic logos and unique styles.
-- **Hand Soccer Gameplay:** Simple, addictive controls inspired by classic hand soccer—easy to pick up, hard to master.
+- **Exciting Soccer Gameplay:** Fast, intuitive controls designed for both casual and competitive play.
-- **Dynamic Audio Settings:** Instantly toggle music, sound effects, and UI click sounds to suit your play style.
+- **Customizable Audio:** Instantly toggle music, sound effects, and UI click sounds to personalize your experience.
-- **After-Match Highlights:** Get a detailed summary and stats after every match.
+- **After-Match Highlights:** Review detailed results and statistics after every match.
 - **Personalization:** Show your club pride with custom logos and in-game decorations.

-## 🕹️ Controls
+## Controls
-- Move and shoot using keyboard or on-screen controls (see in-game instructions).
+- Move (Key A and D)
+- Shoot (Key K)
+- Jump (Space)
 - Adjust audio settings anytime from the settings menu.

-## 🚩 How to Play
+## How to Play
-1. Open the game in Unity or run a built version.
-2. Pick your favorite Cambodia Premier League club.
-3. Start a match and use your skills to outscore your opponent.
-4. Check your stats and highlights after the match.

-## 🛠️ Setup & Installation
 1. Open the project in Unity
 2. Load the main scene (e.g., `MainMenu` or `GameScene`).
-3. Make sure these GameObjects are in your scene:
-   - **MusicManager:** With an AudioSource and music clip assigned.
-   - **GameAudioManager:** With SFX and click audio clips assigned.
-   - **SettingsManager:** With the `GameSettings` script and all UI toggles assigned.
-4. Assign all UI references in the Inspector as described in the code comments.
-5. Press Play to start enjoying the game!
+3. Select your favorite Cambodia Premier League club.
+4. Start a match and use your skills to outscore your opponent.
+5. View your stats and highlights after the match.

-## 👥 Credits
+## Credits
 - Developed by Year 3 students, 2025
-- Inspired by the Cambodia Premier League and the classic game of hand soccer
+- Inspired by the Cambodia Premier League and the spirit of soccer